-2.4.2 2050 emissions trajectory or carbon budget
+2.4.2 Emissions trajectory or carbon budget

-The plan should include an evidence-based emissions trajectory or carbon budget that is in line with the 2050 emissions neutrality target and interim target(s) (see Pillar 1.3 - Emissions neutrality target and interim target), and actions identified (see Pillar 3.1 - Mitigation and adaptation actions).
+The plan should include an evidence-based emissions trajectory or carbon budget that is in line with the 2050 emissions neutrality target and interim target(s) (see Pillar 1.3.1 - Emissions neutrality target and interim target), and actions identified (see Pillar 3.1 - Mitigation and adaptation actions designed to be equitable and inclusive).
 The emissions trajectory should incorporate estimated impacts of existing and planned policies, and should acknowledge the limits to the city's ability to reduce emissions within its boundary by including, for example, reductions that will be achieved through actions undertaken by other actors (e.g. national government policy).